-|Ease of use||✔️||✔️|
+|Ease of use||✅||✅|

-PIA has a bigger server fleet (29,000 against 5,000) and features like split tunneling and port forwarding.
-But NordVPN offers better speeds (especially with NordLynx), unblocks more streaming platforms (BBC iPlayer, and DAZN), uses specialized servers, and is based in a more privacy-friendly location (Panama vs. the United States).
+NordVPN offers much better speeds (especially with NordLynx), unblocks more streaming platforms (BBC iPlayer and DAZN), and uses specialized servers.
+Not to mention that it’s based in a more privacy-friendly location (Panama vs the United States).

 More VPN comparisons